KyledeVos/KyledeVos/README.md

 ---
 ## :man_technologist: About Me:
-### I am a passionate Software Developer actively acquiring new skills and learning new software languages.\
+### I am a passionate Software Developer actively acquiring new skills and learning new software languages.
-### Software Development allows me to create projects that can solve real problems and provide services for companies,\
+### Software Development allows me to create projects that can solve real problems and provide services for companies,
 ### clients and other developers.
-I use my knowledge to create solutions through code and to build note-sets for revision\
+I use my knowledge to create solutions through code and to build note-sets for revision
-### purposes and to assist new developers./
+### purposes and to assist new developers.
-### /
+###
 ### I am also passionate about Mathematics.
-I have tutoring experience and have developed Mathematics Courses, but have a deep\
+I have tutoring experience and have developed Mathematics Courses, but have a deep
 ### passion for Mathematics itself.
-Working with numbers - their power, processes and logic - embeds in Software Engineering and\
+Working with numbers - their power, processes and logic - embeds in Software Engineering and
 ### I have great interest of the field of Data Science in addition to continuing to learn and grow as a Software Developer.

 <!--